siteleaf/learn.siteleaf.com/_themes/local-development.markdown

 Once you have everything installed, we’ll go ahead and create a new project.
 Create a new directory on your machine (eg. `my-site`), and then create a new `Gemfile` within that directory.

-The gems you include in the `Gemfile` and the method for sycning your site's content depends on your preferred development workflow.
+The gems you include in the `Gemfile` and the method for syncing your site's content depends on your preferred development workflow.

 Below are the two options available: